 A seal code is a unique four-digit number used to allow students to access a section of the online assessment.
-The need for a seal code prevents the student from going on to the next portion of the test.
-There will be one seal code for reading, science, social studies, editing and mechanics, and on-demand writing, and two seal codes for mathematics.
+The seal code prevents the student from going on to the next portion of the test.
+There will be one seal code for science, editing and mechanics, and on-demand writing, and two seal codes for reading, mathematics, and social studies.
 The QSCS survey will not require a seal code.